Email Mary by clicking the link: Mary at FAN

 Please note that this document is to be used as a signposting tool only and not given out to people who use the services, or made publicly available.
 Thank you.

-Please contact Mary Halsey or Dave Paterson (details below), if you have any questions about how to use the document and the reasons why.
+Please contact Mary Halsey or Dave Paterson (details above), if you have any questions about how to use the document and the reasons why.

 This document shows the venues and times for the different distribution outlets of the Trussell Trust Foodbanks in Wetherby, Leeds North and West, and Leeds South and East.
 It also includes details of where and when donations can be given to them.

 Again, please use this for signposting only and do not hand it out.

 If you want to refer people to these foodbanks you will need to contact the relevant foodbank (or more than one) about becoming a voucher holder.